-- 1. From Table 9 determine if the pier is to be of single-stack blocks (8 inch x16 inch) or double-stack blocks (16 inch x 16 inch) pier. - Locate the group of rows in Table 10A or B with the soil-bearing capacity as previously determined in Prepare the Site, STEP 5 page 12.
+- 1. From Table 9 determine if the pier is to be of single-stack blocks (8 inch x16 inch) or double-stack blocks (16 inch x 16 inch) pier. - Locate the group of rows in Table 10 with the soil-bearing capacity determined in Prepare the Site, STEP 5.
+DETERMINE SOIL-BEARING CAPACITY AND FROST LINE (p.
+12).
 Use the next lowest value if the exact value does not appear. - Read across the table to determine the minimum required footing area and the minimum footing thickness for the corresponding footing type (single or doublestacked blocks). - 4.
-The required footing size may be changed by selecting another support spacing (reference Table 6 or Table 7) and/or through the use of appropriate embedment factors (reference Table 10C or D).
+The required footing size may be changed by selecting another support spacing (Table 6 or Table 7).